Esther Louise Georgette Deer

-Life and career
+Early life

-Born in 1891, Deer was born to a Mowhak family.
-Often said to be of "genuine Native American descent", Deer's family originates from the Kahnawake Mohawk Territory in Québec, Canada.
-She began performing as a child alongside her family members.
+Born in 1891, Deer was born in New York City, the daughter of James David Deer and Georgette Osborn Deer.
+Often said to be of "genuine Native American descent", Deer's paternal family originated from the Kahnawake Mohawk Territory in Québec, Canada.
 She was the granddaughter of Chief John Running Deer, the last keeper of the Akwesasne Wolf Belt.

+Career

+Deer began performing as a child alongside her family members.
 At age eleven, she joined The Famous Deer Brothers, Champion Indian Trick Riders of the World.
 Deer performed in Wild West shows throughout her teenage years, often starring in "shows [that] presented a romantic version of the American west from the point of view of the white colonizers and were very popular during the late 1800s and early 1900s."
 Around 1905, they relabeled their act as The Deer Family Wild West Show and began performing throughout Europe.

-By her late 20s, Deer decided to embark on a solo career.
+By her late 20s, Deer had a solo career.
 She spent some years in Europe, living primarily in Russia where she was briefly married.
 After World War I began, Deer came back to the United States and began performing as means to fundraise for the government's war funds.
 By the 1920s, Deer began performing in vaudeville and had become well known during her time period, especially as a Native American woman.

-In 1925, she debuted a play she wrote, in which she also starred, titled From Wigwam to White Lights.
+In 1925, Deer debuted a play she wrote, in which she also starred, titled From Wigwam to White Lights.
 She had been quite successful during her time on stage, performing alongside well-known performers such as Will Rogers, Eddie Cantor, George M. Cohan, Harry Houdini, W.C.
 Fields, and George Gershwin in Ziegfeld shows and four Broadway musicals.

-Outside of her entertainment career, Deer was also well known for her activism and humanitarian work.
-She supported a number of charities in her lifetime, most notably American Indian Defense Association.
-She had worked alongside President Roosevelt in 1937, inviting him and a Canadian delegation to a meeting of the Grand Council of Chiefs of the Six Nations of the Iroquois.
-By the late 1930s, Deer had retired from the performing arts and had focused all of her attention on her activism work instead.